UO-CS322/cs322-s25/sessions/LectureNotes.md

 ## Stronger Improvements: Dynamic Links

-[...
-(Same as before) ...]

 **Exercise: Building Dynamic Links**

 1.  **Implement:** Create a simple Python script (or use a web framework) to generate dynamic links that include a session ID, timestamp, and a hash.
 2.  **Analyze:** Experiment with different hashing algorithms (e.g., SHA-256, MD5) and discuss their strengths and weaknesses.

-## Conclusion

-[...
-(Same as before) ...]

-These exercises are intended to be a starting point.
-Students can expand on them to explore the concepts in more depth.

 **Important Notes for the Exercises:**